mroshaw/mroshaw.github.io/Subnautica/settingup/software.md

 You'll want to setup your development machine with the following tools:

 -   **Visual Studio** - this is where we'll write our mod code.
-Nab the latest Community Edition for free download.
+Note that you'll need the full fat "Visual Studio Community Edition" or equivalent.
+Do not use "Visual Studio Code".

 -   **dnSpy** - this essential tool helps you to explore the code in the game and find useful methods and fields to target and modify.